jaderigby/new-mac-setup/README.md

 python ~/Documents/new-mac-setup/setup.py --exec
 ```

-- This configure your setup.py file to be run as an executable.
+- This configures your setup.py file to be run as an executable.
 Run the following command to update your bash session:
 ```
 source ~/.bash_profile
 ```